 Following the photographic acquisition of a small insect preserved in amber from Myanmar (Upper Cretaceous, 99 million years ago), I was particularly struck by the insufficient quality of the stacked final image.

-But the amber is definitely small and the insect is located a couple of millimetres from the surface…
+But the amber is definitely small and the insect is located a couple of millimeters from the surface…

-Hence the idea to try to further clean the surface, trying to abrade it with extremely fine glass paper, starting with 800 grit and then 3000 grit (yes maybe I exaggerated), and give a final polish with abrasive paste for car body.
+Hence the idea to try to further clean the surface, trying to abrade it with extremely fine glass paper, starting with 800 grit and then 4000 grit (yes maybe I exaggerated, but it works), and give a final polish with abrasive paste for the car body.

 Wiping with a cloth also resulted in a much shinier surface than the original one.

-At left is the image before the polishing operation, at right after the grinding and cleaning
+At left is the image before the polishing operation, and at right after the grinding and cleaning

-At left is the image before the polishing operation, at right after the grinding and cleaning
+At left is the image before the polishing operation, and at right after the grinding and cleaning

 Al-Tamimi W., Malik Al-Assadi S.A.A., Burghai A., (2020).
 Antibacterial activity and GC-MS analysis of Baltic amber against pathogenic bacteria.
 International Journal of Advanced Science and Technology, v.29(11s), pp. 611-618.